Mary Osborne 1936 - 2020 - Obituary

-Mary Helen Abell Osborne, 84, of Springfield, died Saturday, Aug.
-15, at Spring View Hospital in Lebanon.
+Mary Helen Abell Osborne, age 84, of St. Rose-Lebanon Rd., Springfield, died at 7:20 p.m.
+Saturday at Spring View Hospital in Lebanon.

-She had worked as an machine operator for Cowden Manufacturing Company and Bardstown Manufacturing Company (Jonathon Logan) in Bardstown, was a homemaker and a member of St. Rose Catholic Church.
+She had worked as an machine operator for Cowden Mfg.
+Co. and Bardstown Mfg.
+Co.
+(Jonathon Logan) in Bardstown, was a homemaker and a member of St. Rose Catholic Church.

-She was also preceded in death by a son, John Osborne; a daughter, Mary Osborne; a granddaughter, Stephanie Osborne; four brothers, Alvin, Bert, J.B. and Leo Abell; and three sisters, Louise Blandford Thomas, Clara Hutchins and Teresa Mattingly.

-She is survived by her husband, Johnnie Osborne; two sons, Eddie (Linda) Osborne, of Bardstown, and John "Hooker" (Dana) Osborne, of Springfield; a daughter, Wanda (Billy Carl) Foster, of Springfield; a sister, Thelma Haggard, of Liberty; a sister-in-law, Alice Abell, of Lebanon; four grandchildren, Stacey Hall, Krystal Mattingly and Daniel and Kirby Osborne; five great grandchildren, McClain and Avery Osborne, Zeek Mattingly and Nash and Knox Berens.
+She is survived by her husband, Johnnie Osborne; two sons, Eddie (Linda) Osborne of Bardstown and John "Hooker" (Dana) Osborne of Springfield; a daugher, Wanda (Billy Carl) Foster of Springfield; a sister, Thelma Haggard of Liberty; a sister-in-law, Alice Abell of Lebanon,; 4 grandchildren; Stacey Hall, Krystal Mattingly, Daniel and Kirby Osborne; 5 great grandchildren, McClain and Avery Osborne, Zeek Mattingly, Nash and Knox Berens.

 All services will be private.